JamesKBowler/fxcollect/README.md

-# fxcmminer
+# fxcollect
-(renaming to fx_collect)

-The purpose of 'fxcmminer' is to automate the collection of historical and live financial time serais data from FXCM, then store these data in a MariaDB database ready for backtesting or live execution.
+The purpose of 'fxcollect' is to automate the collection of historical and live financial time serais data from FXCM, then store these data in a MariaDB database ready for backtesting or live execution.

 ### Setup
 Specification: